nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Jesus healed a man who couldn’t walk.
-He did that right after he forgave
-    the man for all the wrong things he’d done and called him a friend.
-You can read all about it in Luke 5:17-26.
+  intro: Zacchaeus was a tax collector who had no friends because he took people’s
+    money to make himself rich.
+Jesus showed him love, and it changed his life.
+    You can find this story in Luke 19:1-9.
-  video: SWDgdPiNpz0
+  video: Fe7dTNID6h8
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020